mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/isregexsupported/index.md

     - `isCaseSensitive` {{optional_inline}}
       - : `boolean` Whether the regex specified is case sensitive.
 Default is `true`.
     - `regex`
-      - : `string` The regular expresson to check.
+      - : `string` The regular expression to check.
     - `requireCapturing` {{optional_inline}}
       - : `boolean` Whether the regex specified requires capturing.
-Capturing is only required for redirect rules that specify a regexSubstition action.
+Capturing is only required for redirect rules that specify a regexSubstitution action.
 The default is false.

 ### Return value